 After graduating Trinity College with a BA in Theatre & Dance, I performed in works by Anabella Lenzu, Deborah Goffe of Scapegoat Garden, Lindsey Dietz Marchant, Carmen Caceres of Dance Action, and Leyya Mona Tawil of Dance Elixr.
 I studied with George Emilio Sanchez during Hemispheric Institute's Summer 2015 EMERGEnyc Performer's Program.

-As curator I presented the Universal Humyn Love Series at Make The Road NY, the #NativeBushwick Artist Lecture Series at Brooklyn Fire Proof, en casa afuera at Loisaida Inc. and Progress in Five Myles Gallery.
+As curator I presented the Universal Humyn Love Series at Make The Road NY, the #NativeBushwick Artist Lecture Series at Brooklyn Fire Proof, en casa afuera at The Loisaida Center, and Progress in Five Myles Gallery.
 I was a 2016 Artist in Residence with Chez Bushwick.
 I am a 2017/2018 Artist in Residence at The Loisaida Center.
 I am currently curating and organizing group-led workshops, performance and discussion series as Founder of The Testourmonials Project.

 Photography by Melanie Gonzalez

 *Fiscal Sponsorship - The Testourmonials Project accepts cash, credit, and in-kind donations via fiscal sponsorship with Fractured Atlas*.
 A fiscal sponsor is a New York State nonprofit organization that applies to NYSCA on behalf of individual artists or unincorporated arts organizations or groups.
 The fiscal sponsor accepts responsibility to serve as a fiscal conduit for a NYSCA-funded project, receiving and disbursing funds related to the grant, and administering the requirements throughout the NYSCA grant process, including final reporting of grant activity.
 The unincorporated artist or group completes the project activity.